s2ansible/initial-setup/README.md

 ---

-- Support OS platforms are AmazonLinux2 and CentOS7
+- Support OS platforms are AmazonLinux2 and CentOS7 and CentOS8